peterk7/diy-onic-converter/README.md

 ### Limitations

-* Loosing the HTML tags and structure in the process
+* Some text may be treated incorrectly (&nbsp; is considered as text and partially converted)
-* Not easily reusable - needs css class and extra functions.
+* Cannot be run multiple times.
-* Some text may be treated incorrectly (&nbsp; is considered as space)
+* No option to revert changes.

 ### Open questions
 * What to do with &nbsp;?
 Should we consider it as space or text?